Matt Duffy Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.7 K/9, the first-best in MLB.
+- The Twins pitching staff ranks first in the league with a collective 9.7 strikeouts per nine innings.

-- The Twins have a 3.82 team ERA that ranks fifth among all league pitching staffs.
+- The Twins have the seventh-ranked team ERA across all MLB pitching staffs (3.88).

-- His last appearance was on Sunday against the Chicago White Sox, when the righty threw six innings, surrendering two earned runs while giving up five hits.
+- In his last appearance on Monday, the right-hander threw 6 1/3 innings against the Seattle Mariners, giving up one earned run while surrendering six hits.

-- The 28-year-old has a 2.76 ERA and 8.6 strikeouts per nine innings in 16 games this season, while allowing a batting average of .215 to his opponents.
+- The 35-year-old has a 4.62 ERA and 10.7 strikeouts per nine innings in 10 games this season, while giving up a batting average of .254 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.